MastDon/node-todo-frontend/README.md

 FINISHED
 ==========
-Used Terraform for create EC2,VPC,deploy etc.
+Used Terraform for create
+- EC2
+- VPC
+- deploy
+- etc....

 Used Jenkins plugin: